-No more researching minimum insurance requirements or digging around for the lowest premium.
-Simply compare car insurance quotes online and choose the one that best suits you.
+Forget the hassle of researching minimum insurance requirements and digging around for the lowest premium.
+Just compare car insurance quotes online and choose the one that best fits your budget and coverage needs.

-Here’s how much customers were paying for their car insurance before comparing quotes and switching with Jerry.
+Here’s how much customers were paying for their car insurance before comparing quotes—and after switching with Jerry.

-With Jerry, you’ll be able to compare rates from dozens of top insurance companies in seconds.
-Just fill out a few questions and let Jerry’s machine-learning system find cheap car insurance quotes for you.
-It’s the same coverage you already have—but for less.
+With Jerry, compare rates from dozens of top insurance companies in seconds.
+Just tell us a few quick basics and PriceProtect™ will get to work finding cheap car insurance quotes for you.
+You can find the same coverage you already have—but for less.

-Once you’re ready to make the switch, Jerry takes care of all the paperwork and even helps you get a refund for any remaining time on your old policy.
+Once you’re ready to make the switch, Jerry handles all the paperwork.
 It’s the quickest, easiest way to get cheap car insurance quotes and save money.